-As you may already know, Citadela Directory Plugin is a universal WordPress plugin suitable for any website.
+As you may already know, Citadela Listing Plugin is a universal WordPress plugin suitable for any website.
 It’s compatible with most the latest WordPress themes, and you’ll find an excellent use for it on your site, no matter what kind of a website do you run.

 Because the website’s success depends on the useful information it provides, you should be looking for ways to improve your content all the time.
 One great example of how to do it is described in our post Create a micro portal website in your blog post.